5F, (scope for chorus), 1 set, 100 minutes

 The perfect small-cast musical with the big heart.

 Five women gather in the waiting-room of a theatrical production company.
 There’s a new musical Rosie opening and young girls are required to star in the show.
-The five women are there to make sure their brilliant offspring gets an audition time for tomorrow.
-One of the mothers is a grandmother so she represents her granddaughter.
-Each woman has a unique back-story yet all are united in their dedication (some would say fanaticism) to promote their child and have her get the leading role.
+The five women are there to make sure their brilliant offspring gets an audition time, the later the better because directors forget the early birds.
+One of the mothers is a grandmother pushing her granddaughter.
+Each woman has a unique back-story yet all are united in their dedication (or fanaticism) to promote their child and have her get the leading role.
 The kids have no say in the matter.
 For the stage mothers, winning isn’t everything; it’s the only thing.
 Tension builds and warfare looms large.
 Their mantra is simple; second place is first place for losers.

 In Act 2, it’s time to meet the auditionees, the budding stars, aged 10, played by their mothers (one’s a gran).
 Really?
 Really.
 Costume changes may be interesting but does the apple fall far from the tree?
 Are the little ‘uns miniature versions of their mothers?